 BrIDGs In-Kind Services

 BrIDGs is not a grant program.
-Instead of receiving grant funds, successful applicants gain access to the government’s contract resources, as well as assistance with establishing and implementing a product development plan.
-Applicants may request as many services as are needed to generate sufficient data for an Investigational New Drug (IND) application with the U.S. Food and Drug Administration (FDA).
+Instead of receiving grant funds, successful applicants gain access to the government’s contract resources, as well as assistance with establishing and implementing product development plans.
+Applicants may request as many services as are needed to generate sufficient data for an investigational new drug (IND) application with the U.S. Food and Drug Administration (FDA).

 Applications are accepted for the development of the following therapeutic agents: